beautiful-orca/duisburg_de_news_graphql_to_rss/README.md

 ```

-The `node.js` project is the server that does the heavy lifting, fetching, converting and outputting the feed via http.
+The `server.php` project is the server that does the heavy lifting, fetching, converting and outputting the feed via http.
 It acts as an adapter / sidecar for my FreshRSS instance in my docker-compose stack. `compose.yaml` is an incomplete example.